Andrew-Castagno/scholometrics/churn_data_vis.md

     ## X-squared = 7.7474, df = 1, p-value = 0.005379

-The p value is .005379 and therefore we can say that there is a significant difference in churn rate for men and women at an alpha of .05.
+The p value is .005379 and therefore we can say that there is a significant difference in churn rate between men and women/nonbinary individuals at an alpha of .05.
+In proper statistical speak: we reject the null hypothesis that there is no relationship between churn and gender.

+Now that we have done some visualization and identified a few interesting relationships, it would be a good idea to do some modeling.
+This will be performed in the SMOTE with GLM file.